Legislators quiz if Macau casino retender possible by 2022

 “We have never stopped working on it, and we are striving to conduct the public consultation by this year-end,” Mr Lei said at the assembly, referring to the gaming law revision process.

 Drawing a comparison with the early years of market liberalisation following Stanley Ho Hung Sun’s 40-year casino monopoly that ended in 2002, Mr Lei noted Macau was now at a “different level” of public policy development on gaming, on related regulatory matters and in terms of market sophistication “compared to 2003″.

 Such advances included Macau now requiring from the operators certain commitments on non-gaming elements, on corporate social responsibility and in terms of them helping local small and medium-sized enterprises, said Mr Lei.
+The official also hinted that the government would like to broaden the concept of non-gaming elements beyond dining and shopping.

 Last week, JP Morgan Securities (Asia Pacific) Ltd suggested in a note issued after the city’s policy address that the revision of Macau’s gaming law might itself not be completed until 2022.